openstack/swift/doc/source/overview_container_sharding.rst

-Because swift is an eventually consistent system, we need to make sure that when container databases are replicated, this doesn’t only replicate items in the objects table, but also the ranges in the pivot_ranges table as well.
+Because swift is an eventually consistent system, we need to make sure that when container databases are replicated, this doesn’t only replicate items in the objects table, but also the ranges in the shard_ranges table as well.
 Most of the database replication code is a part of the db_replicator which is a parent, and so shared by account and container replication.
-Because of this, an _other_items_hook(broker) hook has been added and the container replicator uses this hook to grab the items from the pivot_range table and return in the items format ready to be passed into merge_items.
+Because of this, an _other_items_hook(broker) hook has been added and the container replicator uses this hook to grab the items from the shard_range table and return in the items format ready to be passed into merge_items.

-There is a caveat however, which is that currently the hook grabs all the objects from the pivot_points table on every replication.
+There is a caveat however, which is that currently the hook grabs all the objects from the shard_ranges table on every replication.

 _rsync_{db,file} and rpc complete_rsync changes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~